-The proliferation of wireless broadband has been a boon to the U.S. economy.
+The proliferation of wireless broadband has been a boon to the economy.
 But more spectrum is needed, and the time is ripe to improve mechanisms to repurpose existing spectrum allocations.
-To that end, Congress should continue expanding the Spectrum Relocation Fund to fund relocation studies, general planning of relocation and/or sharing, and research into new, more efficient equipment for federal spectrum users.
-A part of this expansion should include consideration of mechanisms to allow for more direct upgrade of legacy federal radio systems such that private companies can assist in freeing up federal spectrum.
+To that end, Congress should continue expanding the Spectrum Relocation Fund to pay for relocation studies, general planning of relocation and/or sharing, and research into new, more efficient equipment for federal spectrum users.
+This expansion should include consideration of mechanisms to allow for more direct upgrade of legacy federal radio systems such that private companies can assist in freeing up federal spectrum, potentially through spectrum overlays.

-More details: Robert D. Atkinson and Doug Brake (Comments to the House Energy and Commerce Committee on Communications Act Update, April 25, 2014), https://itif.org/publications/2014/04/25/communications-act-update-should-continue-liberalizespectrum-management; Doug Brake, "5G and Next Generation Wireless: Implications for Policy and Competition" (Information Technology and Innovation Foundation, June 2016), https://itif.org/publications/2016/06/30/5g-and-nextgeneration-wireless-implications-policy-and-competition.
+More details: Robert D. Atkinson and Doug Brake (Comments to the House Energy and Commerce Committee on Communications Act Update, April 25, 2014); Doug Brake, "5G and Next Generation Wireless: Implications for Policy and Competition" (Information Technology and Innovation Foundation, June 2016); Wireless Opportunities: Improving Federal Radio Systems and Freeing Spectrum for New Uses, (Panel Discussion on Improving Federal Radio Systems May 17, 2017).